Hurricane Debra (1959): Texas

 The majority of private piers situated upon the western and northern ends of Galveston Bay were destroyed as a result of Debra's storm surge.
 Damage primarily constituted to roofs, glass, sign boards, antennas, and certain sea vessels; abundant damage was caused by rising waters due to torrential rains.
 Approximately 90 cattle were killed on the western edge of Galveston Island.
 Furniture was thrown from the luxury Buccaneer Hotel into its swimming pool, shattering a large window.
 In Fort Worth, the entrance to the Tabernacle Baptist Church was completely destroyed, with its remnants littering the adjacent road.
 The largest quantity of damage to sea vessels was consolidated near the Kemah-Baytown area.
-Widespread damage from winds and tides was evident in the Hitchcock area, where three men were rescued after attempting to endure the hurricane at a fishing camp, although they were later rescued.
+Widespread damage from winds and tides was evident in the Hitchcock area, where three men were rescued after attempting to endure the hurricane at a fishing camp.
 In the Houston area, damage was limited to power lines and downed trees.
 At the former Houston International Airport, air transport was terminated, and water transportation was impeded as vast ships remained in ports.
 Onlookers were advised not to touch downed power lines, and electricity was knocked out at a hospital and roads were immersed in floodwaters.
 Most rail and road traffic in Houston was significantly interrupted.